bhstark2/dns-forwarder-analysis/draft-stark-add-dns-forwarder-analysis.md

  - Filtering in the CE router (parental controls and other security mechanisms enabled by the home network owner) is now broken
  - No local caching

-## Scenario 3: CE router updated to support encryption to its DNS proxy
+## Scenario 3: CE router updated to support encryption to its DNS forwarder

 Assumptions:

- - The CE router supports encrypted connectivity to its DNS proxy
+ - The CE router supports encrypted connectivity to its DNS forwarder
  - The CE router is updated to provide Encrypted Resolver info in DHCP/RA
  - The CE router is updated to reply to `dns://resolver.arpa`; SVCB record points to the CE router with a self-signed certificate